 For quite some time now, search engine optimizers have seen huge benefits from pruning site content.
 Basically, this means the removal of content that doesn’t rank or contribute positively, and isn’t really supposed to be on your site.
 The time that you spend doing a content audit and pruning low-quality content is greatly underrated.
 You need to understand that if any piece of content is not adding value, it needs to be removed.

 According to a research done by Brian Dean’s team, question-based title tags had a higher click-through rate.
 5 million Google search results were analyzed to find out why some pages are being clicked on over others.
 Thus, whenever possible, you should include a question in the title tag.
 For example, “How to prepare a digital marketing strategy? – Step by step guide”

 17. FAQ Schema

 Adding schema doesn’t help your on-page SEO directly.
 However, it is possible to connect with rich snippets using certain types of schema.
 And rich snippets can help you in increasing your click-through rate.
 Review schema and FAQ schema are the two best types for linking to rich snippets.

 18. Include the current year in title

-Writing the current year in your title tag and meta description is not going to make or break the CTR.
-But, according to our experience, it does make a difference, especially when the content is expected to get outdated very quickly.
-For example, someone who searches for ‘best smartphones’ is definitely looking for fresh content.
+Writing the current year in your title tag and meta description will not make or break the CTR.
+But, according to our experience, it makes a difference, especially when the content is expected to get outdated quickly.
+For example, someone searching for ‘best smartphones’ is looking for fresh content.
 When you add the current year to your title, it makes it clear that your page is up to date.
 You can look at the title of this blog for reference too.